Edmundo González: Election results

-According to The Sunday Times González was "widely seen as the rightful winner" of a disputed election whose results announced by CNE electoral authorities—without providing evidence—cast Venezuela into a political crisis; most American democracies did not recognize Maduro as the winner, while "mostly authoritarian countries" including China, Russia, Iran, Cuba, and North Korea did.
+Academics, news outlets and the opposition provided strong evidence showing that González won the election by a wide margin.
+The Sunday Times described González as being "widely seen as the rightful winner" of the election.
+The CNE (electoral commission) published summary numbers, claiming a Maduro victory, without publishing the vote tallies.
+A political crisis followed.
+Most US aligned countries did not recognize Maduro as the winner, while non western aligned countries including China, Russia, Iran, Cuba, and North Korea did.
+Honduras, under President Xiomara Castro, maintained diplomatic relations with Venezuela and recognized the election results.
+On 30 July 2024, Nasry Asfura, who at the time was a Honduran opposition leader, publicly criticized Castro's support for Maduro.

 The BBC and The Guardian reported that Peru was the first country to recognize González as Venezuela's president-elect on 30 July, a statement from the former Peruvian foreign minister that was corrected on 5 September by Peru's Council of Ministers after a new foreign minister was named.
 Peruvian President Dina Boluarte reinforced on 6 September that Peru's position with respect to Venezuela had not changed under the new foreign minister, saying: "We will not be part of an electoral fraud; we will not support a dictatorial government."

 On 1 August, U.S. Secretary of State Antony Blinken stated that there was "overwhelming evidence" that González won the presidential election.
 On 2 August, Argentina recognized González as president-elect, while Uruguayan Foreign Minister Omar Paganini stated that there was an "overwhelming amount of information" whereby González may be considered the winner of the elections.
 On the same day, Costa Rica also recognized González's victory in the Venezuelan elections over Maduro.
 By 4 August, Ecuador and Panama recognized Edmundo González's victory.
 Maduro did not acknowledge the results published by the opposition which claimed he lost the election, and instead asked the Supreme Tribunal of Justice (TSJ), composed of justices loyal to Maduro, to audit and approve the results.
 On 22 August, as anticipated, the TSJ described the CNE's statement of Maduro winning the election as "validated".

-Exile in Spain
+Exile in Spain (2024–present)

+González adressing the European Parliament on 17 December 2024, at the 2024 Sakharov Prize ceremony.